 Association for Research in Vision and Ophthalmology (ARVO) 2024 Faculty Alumni Reception At ARVO 2024 in Seattle (May 5-9), teams from UCSF Ophthalmology and Proctor Foundation presented their groundbreaking research.
 Numerous talks and posters explored key topics including macular degeneration, glaucoma, pediatric ophthalmology, and artificial intelligence applications in eye care.
-Faculty and alumni connected at a networking reception held at the Metropolitan Grill on May 7. 💿 December Course Reception and Cordes Program During the 2024 UCSF December Course, UCSF alumni gathered at the Mission Bay Conference Center.
+Faculty and alumni connected at a networking reception held at the Metropolitan Grill on May 7. © December Course Reception and Cordes Program During the 2024 UCSF December Course, UCSF alumni gathered at the Mission Bay Conference Center.
 The program featured experts in various ophthalmology subspecialties.
 The Cordes Society elected new officers: Katherine Niemeyer, MD, President; John Nesemann, MD, Vice President; and Maanasa Indaram, MD, Secretary-Treasurer.
-The event was followed by a social hour at Mission Rock Resort. © and represents the culmination of Dr. Gould's extensive research on mutations in the COL4A1 and COL4A2 genes.
+The event was followed by a social hour at Mission Rock Resort.

+Faculty News for 2024 Our faculty in the spotlight UCSF opens the world's first Gould Syndrome Center We are excited to announce the opening of the Center of Excellence for Gould Syndrome, led by Doug Gould, PhD, and pediatric ophthalmologist Alejandra de Alba Campomanes, MD, MPH.
+This first of its kind center helps families affected by this rare genetic disorder and represents the culmination of Dr. Gould's extensive research on mutations in the COL4A1 and COL4A2 genes.
 The purpose of the clinic is to improve patient care and advance research to better understand the disease.
 Dr. Gould is a Professor of Ophthalmology and Anatomy, the Vice Chair for Research in Ophthalmology, and has affiliations with the Institute for Human Genetics, Bakar Aging Research Institute, and Cardiovascular Research Institute.
 TeamSTEPPS: Improving patient care through collaboration - led by David Hwang, MD In an ongoing effort to elevate patient care, Dr. David Hwang, Professor of Ophthalmology and an American Hospital Association TeamSTEPPS Master Trainer in health care teamwork and communication, spearheaded two 1.5 hour-long sessions in August 2024 for over 100 ophthalmology faculty and staff.
 Interactive, role-playing scenarios enabled participants to practice teamwork and communication skills shown to improve the patient experience, enhance care quality, and reduce medical errors.
 As the first department at UCSF to institute such training on a department-wide basis, this initiative exemplifies the Department of Ophthalmology's leadership in continuous improvement and innovation in healthcare delivery.
-Peer review in Ophthalmology: Training the next generation of vision scientists Matilda Chan, MD, PhD, has been leading an innovative program she developed, entitled: Peer Review in Ophthalmology: A Collaborative Approach to Training the Next Generation of Reviewers.
+Peer review in Ophthalmology: Training the next generation of vision scientists 28 Vision Matilda Chan, MD, PhD, has been leading an innovative program she developed, entitled: Peer Review in Ophthalmology: A Collaborative Approach to Training the Next Generation of Reviewers.